-Multiple injuries after ‘large explosion’ at petrol station in Donegal
+Three dead after ‘large explosion’ at petrol station in Donegal

-Multiple injuries have been reported after an explosion at a County Donegal service station.
+A rescue mission is under way to save people trapped in the rubble

+Three people have died following a “large explosion” at a service station in County Donegal.

-Images from the scene showed serious damage to the Applegreen service station located in the village of Creeslough.
+Irish Police confirmed the news as rescue missions continue at the site of the explosion at the Applegreen service station in the village of Creeslough.

+Images from the scene showed serious damage to the services station.
 Among those gathered at the scene cordon were relatives of people feared to have been in the station at the time of the explosion.
-There were unconfirmed reports from the scene that people had been buried in the rubble.

 The mayor of Derry city said there had been a gas explosion in the incident which happened around 3pm.